Dutch Brigade (Peninsular War): The march to Spain

-The brigade left Paris for Bayonne near the Spanish border on 22 September.
-It marched by way of Chartres, Le Mans, Saumur, Niort and Bordeaux.
-This time the reception by the local population was much better and the troops were treated on a par with French troops.
+The brigade left Paris for Bayonne near the Spanish border on 22 September, marching via Chartres, Le Mans, Saumur, Niort and Bordeaux.
+On this leg of their march, the reception by the local population was much better and the troops were treated on a par with French troops.
 The brigade arrived in Bayonne on 24 October.
-The city had been the jumping off point for the French invasion of Spain, and was now a main staging point full of troops.
-The brigade managed well in the ensuing chaos.
+The city had been the staging point for the French invasion of Spain, and was now full of troops.
 Thanks to the efforts of Quartermaster Romar, the French were persuaded to provide new uniform coats and shoes.
-At this point the strength of the brigade had shrunk to 1700 men.
+At this point the strength of the brigade had shrunk to 1,700 men.

-These survivors were the strong men; the march had inadvertently eliminated the weak.
-Their common experiences had forged a sense of comradeship among the troops.
-When the brigade entered Spain the relative "pampering" ended: the brigade had to fend for itself in competition with French and allied units for food and shelter.
-Another unpleasant surprise was that the brigade leadership now became aware of the dangers posed by the Spanish guerillas (usually called "brigands" by the French), who continually preyed on the French supply lines.
-The brigade marched to Bilbao by way of Irun, Tolosa, Mondragon and Durango; it arrived in Bilbao around the end of October 1808.
+The remaining soldiers were the stronger men; the march having eliminated the weaker troops.
+Common experiences had forged a sense of comradeship among the troops.
+When the brigade entered Spain the brigade had to fend for itself in competition with French and allied units for food and shelter.
+The brigade leadership for the first time was confronted by the dangers posed by the Spanish guerrillas (usually called "brigands" by the French), who continually preyed on the French supply lines.
+Marching to Bilbao by way of Irun, Tolosa, Mondragon and Durango; the brigade arrived at Bilbao around the end of October 1808.

 Durango (31 October 1808)

-Almost immediately after the brigade's arrival on Spanish soil, Marshal Lefebvre deprived General Chassé of his miners, sappers, cavalry and artillery.
-Chassé's protests were ineffective, despite the fact that King Louis had ordered him to keep the brigade together.
+Almost immediately after the brigade's arrival on Spanish soil, Marshal Lefebvre took away General Chassé's miners, sappers, cavalry and artillery.
+Chassé's protests were ineffective, despite the orders by King Louis to keep the brigade together.
 The combat engineers disappeared without a trace.
-It later turned out that they had been ordered to improve the defenses of the citadel of Burgos.
-They did this conscientiously, despite the fact that their commander, Captain Lambert, was forced to pay them from his own purse.
+It later turned out that they had been ordered to improve the defences of the citadel of Burgos.
+They did this although Captain Lambert was forced to pay them from his own purse.
 The engineers would later destroy the citadel in a rear-guard action on 10 May 1811, just before the British could enter it.
 The hussars were integrated into a cavalry brigade attached to the division of General Sébastiani.

-The infantry battalions, forming the rump of the brigade, were assigned to the division-Leval.
-They would represent the brigade as a fighting unit in future.
-Besides the Dutch troops of the regiment Nassau, this division consisted of: the regiment Baden, the regiment Hesse-Darmstadt, a battalion Frankfurt, a battalion of Parisian guards, and two batteries of artillery.
-Together with the division-Sébastiani, and the division-Villatte. the division-Leval formed the IVth French Corps under the command of Marshal Lefebvre; this corps was concentrated around Durango and its objective was to march on Bilbao and from there to Madrid.
+The infantry battalions, the Nassau regiments, forming the core of the brigade, were assigned to Leval's division and would be the only ones to carry the honour of the brigade as a fighting unit.
+Besides the Dutch troops, the division consisted of the Baden regiment, the Hesse-Darmstadt regiment, a Frankfurt battalion, a battalion of Parisian guards, and two batteries of artillery.
+Together with Sébastiani's division and Villatte's division, Leval's division formed the IVth French Corps under the command of Marshal Lefebvre.
+The IVth corps was concentrated around Durango and its objective was to march on Bilbao and from there to Madrid.